 9 Questions to Gauge your eLearning Readiness

 If you had to answer a simple Yes/No question on whether you are ready for eLearning, on what basis would you respond to it?
 To answer that question, you will have to check the readiness of your organization for adopting eLearning.
 There are many surveys in the market that can help you assess this.
 Alternatively, you could come up with your own survey.
-To help you get started, here are a few quick questions to ask yourself and other stakeholders in your organization to figure out if you are eLearning ready.
+To get started, here are a few questions that focus on instructional design, planning, and critical factors influencing successful eLearning adoption.

 1. Is there a budget in place?